jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) incorporate the additions, alterations, and deletions made to an electoral roll into the electoral roll that supersedes it.

 ### 104 Main roll to be printed
-(1) The Electoral Commission must, at least once in each year, print a main roll for each district that contains a list of all persons whose names are lawfully on the electoral roll for the relevant district on a date to be fixed for the closing of the main rolls.
+(1) Each year, the Electoral Commission must—
-(2) The date to be fixed for the purposes of subsection (1) shall,— (a) in the case of a year in which Parliament is due to expire, be fixed by the Governor-General by Order in Council published in the Gazette; and
+  (a) fix a date for the closing of the main rolls; and (b) publish the date in the Gazette.
-  (b) in the case of any other year, be fixed by the Electoral Commission by notice in the Gazette.
+(2) At least once a year, the Electoral Commission must print a main roll for each district that lists all persons whose names are lawfully on the electoral roll for the relevant district as at the date fixed for the closing of the main rolls.
-(3) Every main roll printed for any district under this section shall be the main roll for the district until a new main roll is printed for the district.
+(3) Every main roll printed for a district is the main roll for the district until a new main roll is printed for the district.

 ### 105 Supplementary rolls to be printed
 (1) The Electoral Commission must, from time to time, print a supplementary roll for a district that contains a list of all persons whose names do not appear on the main roll or any existing supplementary roll for the district but are lawfully on the electoral roll for the district on a date to be fixed for the closing of that supplementary roll by the Electoral Commission.